-Q: Why can't students run for multiple positions per club/society?
+Q: Why can't students run for multiple signatory positions per club/society?

 A: In this voting system, all votes for all signatory positions will run simultaneously.
 There is no way to enable sequential elections to allow students to run for more than one signatory position per group.
 Issues would arise if a student won multiple positions within the same society.
-We understand this may be disappointing to some groups who are concerned about students having to choose only one signatory position to run for, but this is the best way to ensure the democratic security of our elections.
-We open to feedback if this creates significant issues for any groups and will build all feedback into how we improve the process in future.
+We understand this may be disappointing to some groups who are concerned about students having to choose which signatory position to run for, but this is the best way to ensure the democratic security of our elections.
+Students can still run for as many non-signatory positions as they wish, depending on how groups structure their own non-signatory committee elections/recruitment.
+We are open to feedback to help improve the process in future.